-What does this have to do with a website about learning Spanish?
-Well, learning Spanish has everything to do with dating if you want to do it right!
+What does dating in Latin America have to do with a website about learning Spanish?
+Well, learning Spanish has everything to do with dating there if you want to do it right!

 Everything you’ve heard about Latin lovers may just be true.
 People in this part of the world are soulful, passionate individuals who love to be in love, so rest assured that things will never get stale.
 But depending on what your threshold for excitement is, you might find their feistiness and forwardness to be a lot to handle.
 Couple that with the pervasiveness of staunchly traditional attitudes towards gender roles and you may find your cross-cultural romance far more challenging than you can take.

 Were you flirting?